jtkovacs/jtkovacs.github.io/refs/notes/data-mining.md

     <td style="text-align:left;"><ul>
         <li>"improve product placement on the sales floor ... and [coordinate] promotional pricing of products"</li>
         <li>identify credit fraud based on purchase combinations</li>
-        <li>"sequentional patterns of services used by customers (checking account followed by savings account) can be used to identify other services they may be interested in (investment account)"</li>
+        <li>"sequential patterns of services used by customers (checking account followed by savings account) can be used to identify other services they may be interested in (investment account)"</li>
         <li>"structure product bundles to maximize revenue"</li>
         <li>detect elevated medical risk as a combination of factors</li>
+        <li>market segmentation</li>
         <li>detect that "certain procedures at certain medical facilities can be tied to certain types of infection"</li>
     </ul></td></tr>
     <tr><th>Association</th>